syzygypl/syzygypl.github.io/_posts/2018-09-03-top-down-bottom-up-tdd-revealed.md

 Detroit TDD not climbing from details to high-level, it does just the same as London but in other dimension, trying to think in terms of software design first, starting from most and moving to less important things for our software architecture.
-Who don't know which approach is better, but at least we can clearly see that:
+Who knows which approach is better, but at least we can clearly see that:
-* If you focus on end result and applying **YAGNI** than it's better to choose **London** school.
+* If you focus on end result and **YAGNI** then it's better to choose **London** school.
-* If you have to enhance your application architecture and domain than, perhaps **Classical** TDD is most suitable for you.
+* If you have to enhance your application architecture and domain then, perhaps **Classical** TDD is most suitable for you.